Feodor0090/njtai/README.md

 - Online view with zoom an optional preloading
 - Downloading titles to your phone memory
 - Both touchscreen/keys support
-- Working via bultin proxy (for bans bypassing and avoiding HTTPS use) (configurable)
+- Working via bult-in proxy (for bans bypassing and avoiding HTTPS use) (configurable)

 ## System requirements
-Basically, it will work on S40v5, S40v6, Symbian 9.1+, most Sony Erricsons with 176x220+ screens, and may be some other advanced 2007-2013 phones.
+Basically, it will work on S40v5, S40v6, Symbian 9.1+, most Sony Ericssons with 176x220+ screens, and may be some other advanced 2007-2013 phones.
 J2MELoader and KEmulator 1.0.3+ are supported.

 ### Memory
 - At least 2048 kb of heap to download titles (with disabled covers loading)